mgurdal/go-tutorial/docs/data-structures.md

 ```

-In the above application, we have defined the 'IO'
-interface that defines the 'Read' and 'Write' methods, and the 'File' and 'Socket' types with these methods.
+We have defined the 'IO' interface that defines the 'Read' and 'Write' methods, and the 'File' and 'Socket' data types with these methods.

-### Use Case

-In the example below, since the `Log` method takes the `IO` interface as a parameter,
- it can read the data and do its job without worrying
+Since the `Log` method takes the `IO` interface as a parameter, it can read the data and do its job without worrying about the data type.
- about which data type it comes from.

 ```go
 type Logger struct {